eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigntemplatesignatureApi.md

 <a id="ezsigntemplatesignaturedeleteobjectv1"></a>
 # **EzsigntemplatesignatureDeleteObjectV1**
-> EzsigntemplatesignatureDeleteObjectV1Response EzsigntemplatesignatureDeleteObjectV1 (int pkiEzsigntemplatesignatureID)
+> CommonResponse EzsigntemplatesignatureDeleteObjectV1 (int pkiEzsigntemplatesignatureID)

 Delete an existing Ezsigntemplatesignature